Thursday, December 26, 2024

 Doesn't Victor Pinchuk understand people?
 Hardly.

 Pinchuk's role for Ukraine is still not defined.
 The question of whether Victor Pinchuk is a friend or enemy of Ukraine is not closed.
-He continues to be a dark horse, despite his philanthropic projects.
+He continues to be a dark horse despite his philanthropic projects.

 Former Head of the Secretariat of President Yushchenko Oleg Rybachuk doubts Pinchuk's sincerity.
 Before Euromaidan, Rybachuk says, “when there was all this pressure from Russia, and he had business in both Crimea and Russia, he did not really encourage Ukraine’s movement into the EU.
 His idea was that becoming a member of the EU would be a mistake for Ukraine.
 So he was looking for some kind of compromise."

 The search ended in scandal.
-“Victor Pinchuk’s “compromises” are proposals to Kiev primitively assembled in the Kremlin” is the title of my article published on the electronic pages of Radio Liberty on January 5, 2017.
+“Victor Pinchuk’s “compromises” are proposals to Kyiv primitively assembled in the Kremlin” is the title of my article published on the electronic pages of Radio Liberty on January 5, 2017.

-A few eloquent fragments from this material: “A striking confirmation of the existing collaboration among the largest rich people in Ukraine was the scandalous article by Viktor Pinchuk in The Wall Street Journal.
-On December 29, just before the new year 2017, “Ukrainian industrialist and philanthropist” (Mr. Pinchuk is a Ukrainian industrialist and philanthropist) shared his more than contradictory thoughts (the very title of the material is worth it: “Ukraine must make painful compromises for the sake of peace with Russia ”) on the pages of an influential American publication.
+A few eloquent fragments from this material: “A striking confirmation of the existing collaboration among the largest rich men of Ukraine was the scandalous article by Viktor Pinchuk in The Wall Street Journal.
+On December 29, just before the new year 2017, “Ukrainian industrialist and philanthropist” (Mr. Pinchuk is a Ukrainian industrialist and philanthropist) shared his more than contradictory thoughts (the very title of the material is worth it: “Ukraine must make painful compromises for the sake of peace with Russia ") on the pages of an influential American publication.
 The subtitle of the article is also quite provocative: “Crimea should not stand in the way of an agreement that will end the war.” <…> Victor Pinchuk states:

 “We must also make it clear that we are ready to accept the gradual easing of sanctions against Russia as we move closer to solving the problems that stand in the way of building a free, united, peaceful Ukraine, protected from external threats.”